Taking a closer look at LHC

 HYDROGEN SOURCE

 An ordinary hydrogen atom has one electron and one proton.
 Its electric charge is zero.
 We could strip off the electron and accelerate the protons.
-This is precisely what is happening at present in LINAC2, which is the first step in LHC current accelerator chain.
-Actually, to be more precise, the linac is not the first stage of the accelerator chain, because a source of charged particles and an injector system are needed to put particle into the linac.
+This is precisely what was happening in LINAC2, which was the first step in LHC accelerator chain.
+Actually, to be more precise, the Linac is not the first stage of the accelerator chain, because a source of charged particles and an injector system are needed to put particle into the Linac.

 ION SOURCE

-The positively charged (protons) from the plasma are attracted towards a cathode surface (metal surface with caesium).
-The deposition of caesium reduces the work function of the cathode, making it a more efficient donor of electrons to the positively charged hydrogen ions, thus enhancing H- ion production
+The positively charged protons (H+) from the plasma are attracted towards a cathode surface (metal surface with Caesium).
+The deposition of Caesium reduces the work function of the cathode, making it a more efficient donor of electrons to the positively charged hydrogen ions, thus enhancing H- ion production

 Because of its negative charge, the H- ion will move away from the negative surface.